-In addition to a set of equations, a model normally needs to have an associated data set.
-This must include initial conditions on all the endogenous variables in the model that appear with lags, as well as observations over the full solution period for all exogenous variables.
+appear with lags within the model, as well as observations for exogenous variables over the full solution period.
 Endogenous variables that are defined before they appear on the right-hand side of any equation, and which never appear with a lead or lag, need not have any observations in the data set.
 If not, then they are termed working variables.

 There are two ways to read data into WinSolve: either a new empty data set can be created, or an existing data set can be opened and read.
 Clicking the new data button \square , or selecting the Create new data file command from the Data menu opens a dialog box allowing the user to create a new data set for all the variables of a model over a specified period, setting all observations to a fixed value.
-The observations can subsequently be changed by selecting the Edit Data/Adjustments option on the Data menu or clicking on the \blacksquare button.
+The observations can subsequently be changed by selecting the Edit Data/Adjustments option on the Data menu or clicking on the \square button.

-Alternatively, clicking the \square button or selecting the Open data file command from the Data menu, allows a data set to be read from file in any of the supported formats defined in Table 3.
+Alternatively, clicking the \square button or selecting the Open data file command from the Data menu, allows a data set to be read from file in any of the supported formats defined in Table 2.3.
 The name of the data file should have the appropriate suffix to ensure that WinSolve recognises the correct format.
 Data sets can subsequently be saved in the same or a different format.